Joining the practice

 You do not need proof of address or immigration status, ID or an NHS number to register with the surgery, however, this information does help us check your eligibility quickly and efficiently.

-You will need to complete a registration form (GMS1) and a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
-These forms can be obtained at reception or downloaded below.
+You must complete a registration form (GMS1) and a health questionnaire to register with us.
+This will give us useful information whilst we wait for your medical records to reach us.
+These forms are available from reception or can be downloaded (see links below).

 To be eligible to register as a new patient at the practice, you must live within our catchment area.
 We do not accept new patients who live outside of this area.

 Please complete the forms below and return to us at your earliest convenience.